chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 > ℹ There are Roslyn analyzers that ship with the core package to help enforce this.

-✅ **DO** inject a `NullLoggerFactory` into tests unless you are actually interested in asserting the logs, then in that case use consider `LoggerFactory` double.
+✅ **DO** inject a `NullLoggerFactory` into tests unless you are interested in asserting the logs, then in that case use consider `LoggerFactory` double.

 ✅ **DO** make use of xUnit fixtures for setups that can be shared by an entire test file (Class Fixtures) or multiple test files (Collection Fixtures).
 The example below is a class fixture that bootstraps `AutoMapper` for use within a single test file.